 My first introduction to paprika came as a young girl while helping my mom make deviled eggs.
 She always topped half of the eggs with an olive slice, the balance received a dusting of paprika.
-Though paprika’s deep red color makes it a pretty garnish, I often thought of the spice as low on flavor…until I discovered smoked paprika.

 Most of the paprika sold in grocery stores is simply labeled “paprika” and likely came from Hungary, or possibly California or South America.
-This paprika tends to be neither hot nor particularly sweet and works well as a garnish for deviled eggs, macaroni salad, and mashed potato casseroles–or wherever you want a hint of color.
+This paprika tends to be neither hot nor particularly sweet and works well as a garnish for deviled eggs, macaroni salad, and mashed potato casseroles – or wherever you want a hint of color.
 When used as an ingredient within a soup recipe, for example, a mere half teaspoon or so of this garnet powder can be difficult to discern.

 When specifically labeled as “Hungarian sweet paprika” the spice will likely be richer and fruitier than the basic variety.
 Expect flavor similar to a red bell pepper and without heat.
 It’s a great all-around paprika and will add a bit more dimension than the regular stuff.
 When a recipe calls for paprika without specifying which kind, using Hungarian sweet paprika or a basic grocery store variety is a safe bet.